Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Main Experiments

 This section outlines the workflow used to assess whether CoT prompting interferes with hallucination detection, as illustrated in Figure~\ref{fig:methodology}.
 We begin by determining whether the LLM-generated response constitutes a hallucination based on the ground-truth response.
-Next, we compute a hallucination score using a detection model to predict whether the output is a hallucination.
-Finally, we examine the impact of CoT-generated reasoning on hallucination detection from three perspectives, including four evaluation metrics.
-Details are introduced below.
+Next, we use a detection model to compute a hallucination score for each output, which is then used to predict whether the output is a hallucination.
+Finally, we examine the impact of CoT-generated reasoning on hallucination detection from three perspectives.
+These include four evaluation metrics.

-\textit{Correctness Measurement}: For the responses generated by the LLM, we evaluate their alignment with the ground truth in the dataset based on text matching and semantic consistency.
+\textbf{Correctness Measurement}.
+For the responses generated by the LLM, we evaluate their alignment with the ground truth in the dataset based on text matching and semantic consistency.
 This evaluation determines whether a response constitutes a hallucination.

-\textit{Hallucination Detection Score}: During the response generation process, we apply four mainstream hallucination detection methods to compute the likelihood score of hallucination for each response.
+\textbf{Hallucination Detection Score}.
+During the response generation process, we apply four mainstream hallucination detection methods to compute the likelihood score of hallucination for each response.
 Based on these scores, we further predict whether a given response constitutes a hallucination.